wfr/ricochet-irc/README-irc.md

  * Offline users are now shown immediately.

  * Show online/offline status with flag: +v/-v.

- * Fixed various IRC bugs.

  * Command-line parsing.
 Try --help.

  * Implemented `rename` and `delete`

- * Send AWAY message in query with disconnected user.
+ * Send AWAY message in queries with disconnected users.

- * IRC user is automatically joined into #ricochet.

 ### To do

- * Deal with rejected outgoing requests

- * Support IRC password protection.

  * i18n

- * Provide instructions on disabling logging for various IRC clients
+ * Test with clients other than WeeChat.

 ### Implementation notes

-The embedded IRC server is minimalistic and not intended to implement the complete RFC.
+The embedded IRC server is rudimentary.
 It is hardcoded to listen on localhost only.